leemunroe/blog/_drafts/email-notes.markdown

 ### Test emails before you send them

 I don't think I've ever sent an email successfully first time. **There is always something to fix**.
 There is always a typo.
+There is always a rendering issue in Outlook.

 A few ways you can test your emails: